American-Made PLA Brands.

 The US PLA Landscape.

-Forgely — Roy, Utah
+Forgely — Ogden, Utah

 Dedicated PLA manufacturer.
 Full domestic production from raw resin to finished spool. ±0.02mm tolerance.
 Wholesale and print farm program.
 Optimal logistics for West Coast and Mountain West.